kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 If you want to patch other functions, you can add them to [functions_to_patch](https://github.com/kenjis/ci-phpunit-test/blob/v0.6.2/application/tests/Bootstrap.php#L318) in `MonkeyPatchManager::init()`.

-But there are some known limitations:
+But there are a few known limitations:

 * Patched functions which have parameters called by reference don't work.
 * You may see visibility errors if you pass non-public callbacks to patched functions.
 For example, you pass `[$this, 'method']` to `array_map()` and the `method()` method in the class is not public.